-The estimated incidence is 1 in 5000 births.
+The estimated incidence is 1 in 5000 live births.

 Clinically there is no anal opening.
-It can be broadly be classified in...
+Subtypes can be classified in...

-Anomalous left coronary artery from the pulmonary artery (ALCAPA), also known as Bland-White-Garland syndrome (BWG), is a rare congenital coronary artery anomaly and is considered one of the most serious of such anomalies.
+Anomalous left coronary artery from the pulmonary artery (ALCAPA), also known as Bland-White-Garland syndrome (BWG), is a rare congenital coronary artery anomaly and is considered one of the most severe of such anomalies.

-There are two forms based on onset of disease each of which has differen...
+There are two forms, based on onset of disease, each of which has differe...

 age of the patient (brain maturity)